-This gaming desktop build generally runs under $750 and utilizes the brand new workhorse 6th generation Intel i5 Skylake processor.
+This gaming desktop build generally runs between $700 and $800* and utilizes the brand new workhorse 8th generation Intel i5 processor.
 It is all you need to run any current game on a 1080p HD monitor at ultra max settings.
 It can even run most games on a 1440p HD monitor!
 You can go above and beyond and spend more but then it’s only for bragging rights.
-This Intel i5 will blow the AMD desktop away and perform much better than a next generation video game console such as an XBOX One or a Playstation 4.
+This Intel i5 will blow the cheaper AMD PC away and perform much better than any next generation video game console such as an XBOX One or a Playstation 4.
 Keep in mind with this powerful desktop you can still easily upgrade it later with a different processor, new graphics card, extra RAM or more hard drive space.
-The motherboard LGA 1151 Socket can also fit the i7 Processor.
-This specific desktop will handle many other heavy task like video editing, Photoshop, large file processing and so on.
+The motherboard LGA 1151 z300 series socket can also fit the i7 8th gen processor.
+This specific desktop will handle many other heavy task like video editing, audio creation, Photoshop, large file processing and so on.
+It is truly the ultimate Intel i5 8th generation build.

 An SSD is honestly the best possible upgrade you can get for a gaming computer.
 Why?
 Well I won’t go into details here but I have a full article on the SSD advantage here.